dlnetworks/dune-weaver-maze-generator/README.md

 **My saved maze doesn't show up in the Saved list.**
 The Saved list lives in `localStorage` and is per-browser.
 If you cleared site data, used a private window, or saved from a different device, the entry won't appear here — but the `.thr` file still exists in `custom_patterns/` on the controller.

-**Maze generation hangs the page on rings = 8.**
-The 8-ring case can take a couple of seconds to trace because the wall graph gets large and Dijkstra is invoked repeatedly.
-The button shows "Generating..." while it works.
-If it never finishes, open the console — there should be no errors, just be patient on slower devices.

-**Pattern looks great in preview but the table draws something different.**
-The preview shows the maze's wall layout.
-The table draws the actual continuous path returned by the wall tracer, which includes the final retrace back to the entrance.
-They should match visually, but the *order* in which walls are drawn is path-determined and not always the most "obvious" order.

 ---